 A large baking dish or roasting pan is ideal for cooking your delcious spiral ham.
 Look for one with tall side that will allow for more of the pineapple juice and ginger ale to come up the side of the ham.

 You can also use heavyweight disposable roasting pans.
 When using disposable pans, I prefer to place them on a baking sheet just in case any liquid sneaks out.

 Covering the ham with heavy-duty aluminum foil keeps the ham moist and can even decrease the cooking time.
 Heavy duty foil holds up better than thinner aluminum foil.

-Leftover spiral ham can be stored in an airtight container in the fridge for up to 5 days.
+Leftover spiral ham can be stored in an airtight container or large freezer bag in the fridge for up to 5 days.
 Leftovers can also be frozen in freezer bags for up to 6 months.
 For easy use, cube leftovers and freeze them in 1-cup portions.

 Leftover ham can be used in soups, salads, sandwiches and a variety of recipes.
 The leftover ham bone is good for soups and adds so much flavor.
 My son loves when I add a few slices of holiday ham to his grilled cheese sandwich.
 It makes it so much more special.

-You might also enjoy these tasty recipes using leftover ham:
+You might also enjoy these tasty leftover ham recipes:

 - Yellow Split Pea Soup with Ham

 - Tortellini Alla Panna with Ham and Peas